 Another rebuilding of the church and monastery took place around 1750.
 After plastering the internal walls of the church, they were decorated with frescoes, and the chapel of Wincenty Kadłubek was added to the northern aisle.
 These were the last Baroque changes, because at the end of the 18th century the abbey crisis began, which from 1797 was only a prior.
 In 1819, a government commission dissolved it and the Cistercians were forced to leave the monastery, which was sealed and closed.
 The monks returned to Wąchock only in 1951.
 In the meantime, the monastery church began to function as a parish church.

 The abbey complex included the church of the Assumed Virgin Mary and Saint Florian and monastery buildings.
-The church, erected until around the second quarter of the thirteenth century, received the form of a orientated building as a towerless, three-aisle basilica on the Latin cross plan.
+The church, erected until around the second quarter of the thirteenth century, received the form of a orientated building as a towerless basilica with two aisles, on the Latin cross plan.
 Its facades were erected in the opus emplectum technique with the face formed of characteristic sandstone blocks arranged in two-colored stripes: yellowish and brown-red.
 A four-bay nave with dimensions of 17.2 x 26 meters was built of them, with a particularly carefully made west facade, a transept measuring 21.1 x 6.4 meters and a four-sided, single-bay chancel with a length of 7.4 meters and a width of 6.3 meters.
 The chancel was adjacent from the north and south by side chapels, opened to transept.

 The west facade of the church was decorated with a rosette and a triangular gable.
 At the ground floor of the west and south façades, two rectangular portals were placed, with the main west decorated with columns with spirally decorated stems, pseudo-Corinthian heads and moulded bases.
 The columns originally supported a semi-circular tympanum with a relief in the form of a circle with an isosceles cross in the middle.
 The church was illuminated by small windows with semicircular finials.
 In addition, moulded frames of round windows, originally decorated with traceries, were placed in the gables.
 Gothic transformations of the church were limited to raising the gables by about 4 meters, replacing the roofs and inserting a late-Gothic portal in the place of the western entry.